-We conducted our audit in accordance with International Standards on Auditing (UK) ("ISAs (UK)") and applicable law.
-Our responsibilities under ISAs (UK) are further described in the Auditors' responsibilities for the audit of the accounts section of our report.
-We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.
+We conducted our audit in accordance with International Standards on Auditing (UK) (ISAs (UK)) and applicable law.
+Our responsibilities under those standards are further described in the auditor's responsibilities for the audit of the financial statements section of our report.